-We started with the venue - Henham Barns was the first venue we went to visit and while we did go and see another venue after that, we pretty much knew from the minute we walked in that it was right for us!
-It was close to Southwold, gave us the freedom to have our day however we wanted (no being tied to a particular caterer or crazy expensive drinks packages) and had such a good vibe to it.
+We started with the venue.
+Henham Barns was the first venue we went to visit.
+We did go and see another venue after that, we pretty much knew from the minute we walked in that it was right for us!
+It was close to Southwold, gave us the freedom to have our day however we wanted (no being tied to a particular caterer or crazy expensive drinks packages).
+It had such a good vibe to it.

-Next up was catering - Cafe 51 is one of our favourite places to go and stuff our faces when we’re in Southwold.
+Next up was catering.
+Cafe 51 is one of our favourite places to go and stuff our faces when we’re in Southwold.
 As soon as I found out they did weddings it was an obvious choice.
-We really didn’t want weird fancy “wedding food” where you end up looking at your plate and thinking “okay but where’s the rest”.
-I knew Sam and Alison would be able to create a menu for us that was delicious, hearty and special without being pretentious.
+We really didn’t want weird fancy “wedding food” looking at your plate and thinking “okay where’s the rest”.
+I knew Sam and Alison would be able to create a menu for us that was delicious and special without being pretentious.

 Then we found you guys!
 We wanted to find a photographer who would be able to capture amazing photographs and all the little moments of the day, without forcing everyone to stand around for hours posing like awkward Thunderbirds.
 The minute we saw your beautiful instagram feed and noticed a reference to cats and cups of tea in your bio, we knew you guys would be perfect.

 Overall in the planning process, the big things were the easiest to sort as we didn’t really overthink it and just went with what felt right.
-It was the little things that tied us up in knots - it probably didn’t help that we were both in full crazy Ironman training when we had to start thinking about it so we had no time and we were both permanently knackered.
-The things we ended up arguing about were so stupid in hindsight - like what to put the confetti in or what the table plan sign should look like!
+It was the little things that tied us up in knots.
+It probably didn’t help that we were both in full crazy Ironman training when we started thinking about it.
+So we had no time and we were both permanently knackered.
+The things we ended up arguing about were so stupid in hindsight – like what to put the confetti in or what the table plan sign should look like!
 We got there in the end though and on the day it was worth it!

 Graham didn’t want anything too formal, and he had a slightly vintagey, tweedy look in mind.
 I came across a suit shop in Bedford (The Vintage Suit Hire Co.) that had a suit called ‘the Southwold’.
 It was definitely a sign!
 He went across and tried a few of their suits on and ended up opting for a grey tweed number, with navy ties.
 The great thing about Vintage Suit Hire is that you have the option to either buy or hire the suits.
 Graham bought his and his groomsmen and my Dad were able to hire.
 They also had some really snazzy accessories on offer, so they all had different animal pins on their lapels and a pocket watch.